vantage-sh/docs.vantage.sh/docs/connecting_github.md

    ***

-#### Step 4: Add Your Account Information to Vantage

-Navigate to Vantage and follow the steps below to add the information you obtained in the previous steps.

-1. From the top navigation in Vantage click **Settings**.
-2. On the left navigation, select **Integrations**.
-The GitHub integrations page is displayed.
-Ensure you are on the **Connect** tab.
-3. Click **Add GitHub Account**.
-4. Add your Enterprise or Organization name and select your account type.
-For **API key**, add your previously generated personal access token.
-5. Click **Connect Account**.

 An email will be sent to the Vantage-owned billing manager email address for Vantage to accept your Organization's or Enterprise's invitation.
 Note that it will take about 24 hours for your invitation to be accepted by Vantage.
 Once costs are imported, you'll receive an email, and they'll be available on your **All Resources** Cost Report.